Everything You Need to Know About Jade Plants and Soil!

 So why is the right type of soil so vital for a plant’s development?
 Using a root system, plants take in most of the things they need to survive through the soil.
 These integral resources include nutrients, oxygen, and water.
 The correct type of soil provides a secure place for the roots to anchor a plant to the ground.

 Each plant species has slightly different soil preferences, so knowing what kind of soil a plant needs is vital.
 This allows you to give the plant the best possible situation for it to develop and grow.
-If soil parameters aren’t right, a plant can be more susceptible to health problems and physical harm.
+If soil parameters aren’t right, most jade plant varieties can be more susceptible to health problems, pests and diseases, and physical harm.

 Common Signs You’re Using the Wrong Soil Mix for Jade Plants